MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 <!--/Scope-->
 <!--Description-->
-Available in Windows 10 Insider Preview Build 20185.
+Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether to require domain users to elevate when setting a network's location.

 If you enable this policy setting, domain users must elevate when setting a network's location.